MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/navigationview_overflowlabelmode.md

 ## -remarks

-The overflow menu is shown only when [NavigationView.PaneDisplayMode](navigationview_panedisplaymode) is **Top** and the window is not wide enough to show all navigation menu items.
+The overflow menu is shown only when [Microsoft.UI.Xaml.Controls.NavigationView.PaneDisplayMode](navigationview_panedisplaymode.md) is **Top** and the window is not wide enough to show all navigation menu items.

 ## -see-also